dahmansphi/attackai/README.md

 4. Technically speaking, that new input will update the model in a way that change the model weights values

 ### AI Model Poisoning
 If the adversary has access to the __weekly sources__ from where the model makes its update, then the model over time will have the bad results of any potential fails to __make the right predictions__.
-Assume the adversary has that access, then can utilize the attackai to make the attack.
+Assume the adversary has that access, then can utilize the __attackai__ to make the attack of any type as outlined in [type one attack](#type-one-attack) or [type two attack](#type-two-attack).

 ## Install attackai